trynmaps/open-data-day/README.md

 something useful for San Franciscans.
 And, along the way, we hope you'll learn how the whole open data analysis process works

+# UPDATE after Open Data Day

+Thanks to everyone who participated!
+We've merged in your pull requests, which are now in the master branch.

 # The challenges

 We have three challenges for you today, each one very similar to a challenge